decentraland-scenes/teamhub-library/README.md

 ---

 ### 5. Import and use in your scene
-In your `src/start.ts`, import and start the main controller:
+Inside your main() function in `src/index.ts`, import and start the main controller:

 ```ts
 import { TeamHub } from 'team-hub-sdk7'